 The Clustered Conservation Residential Overlay (CCR) is an overlay district created pursuant to Section 713.06 of the ORC to promote the general public welfare, encourage the efficient use of land and resources, provide public and utility services with greater efficiency, and innovate planning and development.
 The Village is to apply the CCR to areas that are identified as Low Impact/Conservation areas on the Fairfield County Future Land Use map where water and sewer are not available.
 The CCR also can be located over areas identified as Village Single Family (Village SF) and Village Two Family (Village TF) on the Fairfield County Future Land Use map where water and use map where water and sewer are available.
-The CCR also conservations that are available.
+The CCR also can be located over areas identified as Village Single Family (Village SF) and Village Two Family (Village TF) on the Fairfield County Future Land Use map where water and sewer are available.
+The CCR achieves these goals by allowing the development of clustered conservation subdivisions that:

-- a) Permanently preserve and integrate open space within residential developments; - b) Offer landowners alternatives to standard tract development of their land; - c) Establish a less sprawling, more efficient use of land, streets, and utilities on tracts where central water and sewer are available; - d) Protect and conserve farmland, historical and cultural features, and minimizes topographical changes and damage to existing landscapes and vegetation; - e) Create usable and accessible open spaces, recreational areas, gathering places, and green corridors for wildlife, walking trails, and/or bike paths; - f) Encourage creativity and environmental responsibility in design through a controlled process of review and approval of the Development Plan and related documents; - g) Enable an extensive review of design characteristics to ensure that projects are properly integrated into the surroundings and are compatible with adjacent development; and - h) Encourage unified development projects that exhibit creative planning and design in ways that cannot be achieved through standard zoning districts yet are imaginative in architectural design and are consistent with applicable public plans for the area.
+- a) Permanently preserve and integrate open space within residential developments; - b) Offer landowners alternatives to standard tract development of their land; - c) Establish a less sprawling, more efficient use of land, streets, and utilities on tracts where central water and sewer are available; - d) Protect and conserve farmland, historical and cultural features, and minimizes topographical changes and damage to existing landscapes and vegetation; - e) Create usable and accessible open spaces, recreational areas, gathering places, and green corridors for wildlife, walking trails, and/or bike paths; - f) Encourage creativity and environmental responsibility in design through a controlled process of review and approval of the Development Plan and related documents; - g) Enable an extensive review of design characteristics to ensure that projects are properly integrated into the surroundings and are compatible with adjacent development; and h) Encourage unified development projects that exhibit creative planning and design in ways that cannot be achieved through standard zoning districts yet are imaginative in architectural design and are consistent with applicable public plans for the area.